 Thanks for stopping by my virtual QTH on the ever useful QRZ.com!

 I'm a fairly new ham having passed my Tech in March 09, General in June 09 and on 25 March 2010 I received my Extra class upgrade.
 I've wanted to be a ham since I was a kid but dyslexia made it impossible for me to master the code - even 5 WPM.
 Boy was I thrilled to learn they dropped the code requirement.
-Given all that, HF phone is my preferred mode with some digital ops and AM rag chewing thrown in for good measure.
+Given all that, AM and HF phone is my preferred mode with some digital ops thrown in for good measure.
+My original call was KE5ZYP.

 Equipment & Setup:

 Portable Ops: using Icom 706 MK II G, ICOM AH-4 auto-tuner, into square loops, dipoles, and an S-9 31 foot vertical powered by a deep cycle marine battery with solar panels to charge it.
-Also I run 160 meter square loop on ranches with mucho real estate for the big boy 160 M wire.
+Also use KW 480-HX with LDG AT 200.

 Fixed Ops: Ten-Tec Orion I with TT Hercules II 500 watt solid state amp, Steppir Mark II Big IR vertical with 60/80 meter coil kit, LDG AT 1000 Pro II (2012), into a110 foot multi-band dipole and resonant delta loops cut for various bands.
 The wire rack pictured below works great for the gear and I found it for $20 at Home Depot after looking all over the place.